 1. Process standardization

 You get consistent results and a seamless user experience every single time.

-2. Increased productivity
+2. Increase productivity

-Automated documentation improves productivity by eliminating repetitive tasks.
-You don’t need to click screenshots, describe processes or jump between multiple tools.
-Just turn on the Scribe recorder and walk through your process tasks.
-That’s how easy it is.
+Using AI-powered tools like Scribe to automate process documentation improves productivity by eliminating repetitive tasks.
+You don’t need to click 100 times to take screenshots, describe processes and jump between multiple tools.
+Just click "Start Capture" and walk through your process tasks.

 “Before Scribe, one article would have taken me 10 to 15 minutes or even more.
 Scribe has literally reduced the time to one or two minutes.”